Sir-ct/polygon-moove3/README.md

 ## Description

-Taxi is a decentralised hail rider app that enable users order and pay for rides using the blockchain
+Taxi is a decentralised hail rider app that enable users order and pay for rides using the blockchain.
+It provides a trustless system where every event is handled with a smart contract whenever certain issues are met.

+This application Is able to register and store users information on the blockchanin.
+Drivers are also able to register on the application, the application also has map functionalities to enable easy navigation

 -----------------------------------------
 ## Tech Stack